killdash9/buffer-flip.el/README.md

     M-x customize-variable RET buffer-flip-keys

-or place this in your configuration.
+or place this in your configuration:

     (buffer-flip-set-keys 'buffer-flip-keys "u8*")